IvoKosa/tactile_intelligence/README.md

 ```

 ## Training and Testing
-manager.py      -- Run the training and testing for the CNN, CAE and LSTM models
+manager.py      -- Runs the training and testing for the CNN, CAE and LSTM models
                 -- All function parameters can be found within the file comments
+                -- Simply change any desired parameters in the file and run

 signal_SVM.py   -- Runs the SVM models
+                -- Parameters specified in file
+                -- Can be run as is

+## Previous experiments
+All data used in the report along with model weights can be found in the FINAL_... folders